Bahulu

-Bahulu or baulu (Jawi: باولو) is a traditional Malay pastry (kue/kuih).
-It is similar in concept to the madeleine cake, but round in shape and composed of different ingredients.
-There are three versions available, the most common being bahulu cermai (star-shaped) and the more elusive bahulu gulung (shaped like rolls) and bahulu lapis (layered).
-Bahulu is believed to be originated in Malay Peninsula during the colonization era and is the corruption of the Malaccan Kristang (Portuguese-Eurasian people) word, bolu (Portuguese: bolo) which means cake.
-It is usually served during Eid al-Fitr as well as during the Lunar New Year.
+Bahulu or baulu (Jawi: باولو) is a traditional Malay cake (kue/kuih).
+It is similar in concept to the madeleine cake, but is not baked in a shell-shaped mold.
+There are three versions available, the most common being bahulu cermai (star-shaped) and the less common bahulu gulung (shaped like rolls) and bahulu lapis (layered).
+Bahulu is believed to be originated in Malay Peninsula during the colonisation era and is the corruption of the Malaccan Kristang (Portuguese-Eurasian people) word, bolu (Portuguese: bolo) which means cake.
+It is usually served during Eid al-Fitr as well as during the Chinese New Year.

-In Indonesia, this pastry is quite popular in Kalimantan, especially in Pontianak, Sambas and Singkawang in West Kalimantan.
+In Indonesia, this cake is quite popular in Kalimantan, especially in Pontianak, Sambas and Singkawang in West Kalimantan.
 In other parts of Indonesia, bahulu is also called kue bolu kering, an old-fashioned dry bolu cake, and regarded as one of the numerous variant of kue bolu sponge cake.